hyperledger/web3j-solidity-gradle-plugin/README.md

 ## Source sets

-By default, all `.sol` files in `$projectDir/src/main/solidity` will be processed by the plugin.
+By default, all `.sol` files in `$projectDir/src/main/solidity` and `$projectDir/src/test/solidity` will be processed by the plugin.
 To specify and add different source sets, use the `sourceSets` DSL.
 You can also set your preferred output directory for compiled code.

 ```groovy
 sourceSets {